 - Lifetime mortgages are a costly way of borrowing money, especially if you opt to roll up the interest. - You could be left with very little equity in your home to pass on to your beneficiaries or to spend on long-term care for yourself or your partner. - If you need to move to a smaller property in the future, you might find that you can't afford to, or your choice of property is restricted. - Schemes are not particularly flexible if your circumstances change.
-For example, you'll usually need permission for someone else, such as a relative, carer or new partner to move in. - Any money you raise through equity release might affect your entitlement to benefits.
+For example, you'll usually need permission for someone else, such as a relative, carer or new partner to move in. - Any money you raise might affect your entitlement to benefits. - Early repayment charges might apply if you wanted to clear the debt early.